coffeeslammer/Zilch/README.md

 This was one of my first projects when first learning javascript.
 This and Wordle.
 I didn't (and still really don't) know git and github that well.
 I am starting to upload them for git and github practice, and maybe to show to get help when needed.

-## Issues
+## Issues to work on

 - set up to switch between players
 - beginning if can't get on board but try to stay tell why can't stay
-- Need a way of tell player to keep rolling if all 6 are on top
+- Need a way of telling the player to keep rolling if all 6 are on top
 - when all 6 are up top if I hit roll I get zilch instead of a new set of rolls
-- make notes about what everything does
+- ~~make notes about what everything does~~
-- need to update notes on preRollCheck()
 - need current score to show while playing. right now it only shows potential score
+- I think I need to add a gameManager() function
+- I still have to fix the checkForSetsOfTwo() to be able to get clicked and added to the top board
+- need to make addingPoints() not care what it is adding for friendlier usability
+- rollDice() should only roll the dice

 # How To Play